chiranjeev-sehgal/postgres-trainee-package-july-10/SUBMISSION.md

 ## Tests Added or Updated

 ## Commands Run
+- prisma commands to populate database.
+- npm run dev to open website and built to check the pages

 ## AI Usage Confirmation
 I confirm that I did not use AI tools during this challenge: Yes